 Need async operations?
 The system fully supports async/await functions, promises, and complex asynchronous workflows.
 You can trigger API calls, animations, or any time-based operations seamlessly.

-Let's look at a practical example of a "Call us now!" button that both initiates a phone call and tracks the interaction with Meta Facebook Pixel:
+Let's look at a practical example of a "Call us now!" button that both initiates a phone call and tracks the interaction with Meta Facebook Pixel.
+For the complete setup guide covering all Meta Pixel events on Webflow, see our step-by-step Meta Pixel tracking guide for Webflow.

 1 - Create the tracking function: Add this to your site's custom code: